CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 		>**Note:** For example, in **odl_user_<inject key="DeploymentID" enableCopy="false"/>@otuwamocZZZZZZ.onmicrosoft.com**, the highlighted portion (**otuwamocZZZZZZ.onmicrosoft.com**) represents the domain name or tenant prefix, which you can replace with your desired tenant prefix.

-19. If a **Welcome to Microsoft 365** dialog box appears, select the **X** in the upper right-hand corner of the window to close it.
+19. If a **Welcome to your Microsoft 365 Copilot app** dialog box appears in the middle of the page, elect the **X** in the upper right-hand corner of the window to close it.

 20. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-21. On the **Welcome to Microsoft 365** window, which is Lynne's Microsoft 365 home page, note how the **Admin** icon is displayed in the navigation pane on the left side of the screen.
+21. On the **Microsoft 365 Copilot** window, which is Lynne's Microsoft 365 home page, note how the **Admin** icon is displayed in the navigation pane on the left side of the screen.
 This icon appears because Lynne was assigned to a Microsoft 365 administrator role.
 Select the **Admin** icon to open the Microsoft 365 admin center.

 	![](../Images/lab1-e1-11-9.png)